Carrot Rewards

 However, in December 2019, social media accounts were updated with statuses saying “stay tuned”.
-In January 2020, Optimity bought Carrot Rewards and plans to relaunch the health app under a new model.
+In January 2020, Optimity bought Carrot Rewards and relaunched the health app under a new model.

 Criticism

 Sylvia Jones, a Member of Provincial Parliament in Ontario criticized Carrot Insights for advertising a service to check credit scores in the app which was powered by Equifax Canada, leading to customer personal information being breached in the Equifax data breach.
 Carrot Insights responded by stating that funds provided by the Ontario government were only used to pay for step tracking rewards points.